PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 tensor reduction.
 The fallback call and its reconciliation guard remain unchanged.
 The direct summary is observation-only and is followed by the same stale channel-shuffle repair.

+That following stale NCHW channel-shuffle owner has one production occurrence and one fixed repair counter.
+It changes only Concat axis and associated tensor metadata, counts each repair, and performs neither pruning nor topology mutation.
+Strict characterization therefore selects the direct call for a future `_very_late_stale_channel_shuffle_stats` assignment without a proxy or summary adapter.